Venipuncture: Blood cultures

 There are times when a blood culture collection is required.
-The culture will determine if there are pathogens in the blood.
-Normally blood is sterile.
-When drawing blood from cultures use a sterile solution such as Betadine rather than alcohol.
+Normal blood is sterile, but if pathogen presence is suspected, a culture is helpful to look for infection.
+When drawing blood from cultures, use a sterile solution such as Betadine rather than alcohol.
 This is done using sterile gloves, while not wiping away the surgical solution, touching the puncture site, or in any way compromising the sterile process.
-It is vital that the procedure is performed in as sterile a manner as possible as the persistent presence of skin commensals in blood cultures could indicate endocarditis but they are most often found as contaminants.
+It is vital that the procedure is performed in as sterile a manner as possible as the persistent presence of common skin-dwelling bacteria in blood cultures could indicate endocarditis but they are most often found as contaminants.

 It is encouraged to use an abrasive method of skin preparation.
 This removes the upper layers of dead skin cells along with their contaminating bacteria.
 Povidone-iodine has traditionally been used but in the UK a 2% chlorhexidine in 70% ethanol or isopropyl alcohol solution is preferred and time must be allowed for it to dry.
 The tops of any containers used when drawing a blood culture should also be disinfected using a similar solution.
 Some labs will actively discourage iodine use where iodine is thought to degrade the rubber stopper through which blood enters the bottle, thus allowing contaminates to enter the container.
+However, some studies have found this concern to be unsupported due to no significant difference being found between contamination rates with these different disinfectant agents.

 The blood is collected into special transport bottles, which are like vacuum tubes but shaped differently.
 The blood culture bottle contains transport media to preserve any microorganisms present while they are being transported to the laboratory for cultures.
 Because it is unknown whether the pathogens are anaerobic (living without oxygen) or aerobic (living with oxygen), blood is collected to test for both.
 The aerobic bottle is filled first, and then the anaerobic bottle is filled.
 However, if the collection is performed using a syringe, the anaerobic bottle is filled first.
 If a butterfly collection kit is used, the aerobic bottle is filled first, so that any air in the tubing is released into the oxygen-containing bottle.